 How to Make DIY Flaxseed Gel Last Longer

 - To keep the gel up to a week is better to make small batches using distilled water and keep it in the fridge.

 - Make sure the containers you use are sterilized.

 - Use a spatula to get the gel and never your fingers.

-- Another alternative is to make ice cubes and thaw one when you need it.
+- Another alternative is to make ice cubes and thaw them when you need them.

-- If you want to keep your flaxseed for longer than a week you will need to a add a full spectrum preservative.
+- If you want to keep your flaxseed for longer than a week you will need to add a broad-spectrum preservative.
 Make sure you use the right percentage of preservative in relation to the quantity made.